raulh82vlc/raulh82vlc.github.io/about.md

 *Public Speaking, Technical Writing, Open-source Projects, Tech Blog*

 Bridging the gap between Scalable Platforms and Artificial Intelligence.

 Who am I?
-After 12+ years architecting high-performance mobile apps for global leaders like Twitter and Zendesk, I am pivoting my career to the intersection of Software Engineering and AI.
+After 12+ years architecting high-performance mobile apps and complex systems for global leaders like Twitter and Zendesk, I am pivoting to the intersection of Software Engineering and AI.
+Entering the final phase of an M.Sc. in Artificial Intelligence (MIARFID) at UPV with all core coursework completed, and currently focusing on my final thesis, specialising in NLP, Computer Vision, and Deep Learning.

-I am currently taking a deliberate career break to pursue a full-time M.Sc. in Artificial Intelligence, Pattern Recognition and Digital Imaging (MIARFID) at UPV.
-My current focus is on the mathematical and architectural foundations of Pattern Recognition and Natural Language Processing (NLP).

 Engineering DNA:
 Across my career, I’ve led critical projects and helped shape healthy engineering cultures through communities of practice (part of my DNA as a Staff+ engineer).
 Depending on the needs of my team, I’ve worn many hats: from tech lead to team lead, balancing delivery with mentoring and long-term architecture thinking.